Atlantic & Gulf Railroad

 The rails from the coast reached Blackshear in April of 1859 and Homerville about six months later.
 In July of 1860, the first train entered Valdosta.
-Thomasville was soon connected, but the Civil War halted further westward progress until 1867 when the railroad was finally extended to Bainbridge.
+Thomasville was soon connected, and work began on the link from that town to Bainbridge on the Flint River, where steamboats provided passage to the Gulf.
+The A&G's failure to pay railroad contractors McDowell and Callahan in late 1860, however, resulted in delays that slowed further westward progress.
+A few months later, the Civil War brought a change in priorities, and it was not until 1867 that the railroad was finally extended to Bainbridge.

 Much of the region traversed by the A&G and the SA&G consisted of sparsely populated pinelands with few farms or towns.
 Several rivers had to be bridged, including the Ogeechee, the Altamaha, the Satilla, and the Alapaha.
 Many miles of floodplains and wetlands had to be crossed, necessitating long earthen fills and numerous trestles.
 The work was done by the two companies' slaves, of which there were some 1,200 by 1860.

 During the war the A&G and the SA&G were consolidated.
 To assist the movement of troops and supplies, the A&G and the Pensacola and Georgia Railroad jointly built a branch line from Lawton (now DuPont), Georgia, to Live Oak, Florida, the first rail connection between the two states.
 Its completion, however, came too late to provide much help in the war effort.

 In 1869 the A&G purchased the line between Thomasville and Albany then under construction by the South Georgia & Florida Railroad.